Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **10 points** | _Complete the Groudon Bonus Challenge without falling into the pit_

-info
+The moves most likely to knock you into the pit are Fire Blast and Eruption.
+As you get used to the timing of the attacks you should be able to anticipate and avoid these.
+There are a couple of animations that telegraph them, but if you wait until you see them, you'll have very little time to react.
+Before Fire Blast, Groudon will spit out a tiny puff of flame and before Eruption it will shake its head.

 ### Kyogre

 Access the **Kyogre** Bonus stage by reaching 3 lights on the CATCH! counter after defeating Dusclops then entering the Centre Hole on SAPPHIRE.
+If you fail to defeat Kyogre, you will be able to challenge it next time you reach 3 lights without going back through Duskull first.

 ![Kyogre bonus board](https://archives.bulbagarden.net/media/upload/0/01/Pinball_RS_Kyogre_Stage.png)

-fight info
+You have 3 minutes to hit Kyogre 15 times to clear this bonus stage.
+Kyogre starts at the top of the screen, using its attacks in sequence:
+1. Sheer Cold - creates a shockwave that freezes your ball in place.
+Mash/waggle the flippers to break free.
+2. Whirlpool x2 - creates a whirlpool that traps your ball for 5 seconds.
+Mash/waggle the flippers to escape faster.
+3. Dive x2 - Kyogre disappears beneath the water's surface.
+Bubbles indicate when and where it is about to surface
+4. Repeat sequence.

+Sheer Cold is one of the biggest annoyances in this fight as it can't be evaded. _However_, if you hit Kyogre as it's using it (during the small shake before the shockwave's pulse animation) it will flash white and the move will fail, giving you an opening to attack before it uses Whirlpool.

 ### ![Kyogre icon](https://media.retroachievements.org/Badge/21294.png) [Kyogre](https://retroachievements.org/achievement/21370)